io-gui/io/readme.md

 * Leaf elements with user-editable values should communicate the value change to their parent object element.
 This can be achieved with a built-in function `this.set('value', value)` which emits a non-bubbling `value-set` event.
 See `IoBoolean` for example.

-* Object elements which are hosting editable leaf elements should listen to `value-set` event on editable leaf elements and dispatch `object-mutated` event on the window.
+* Object elements which are hosting editable leaf elements should listen to `value-set` event and dispatch `object-mutated` event on the window.
 See `IoProperties` for example.

 That is all!
 Object elements will automatically listen to `object-mutated` event and update if needed.